 Our AAV gene therapy product candidates are based on a relatively novel technology, which makes it difficult to predict the time and cost of development and of subsequently obtaining regulatory approval, if at all.
-Only three gene therapy products have been approved in the United States and only two such products have been approved in the European Union.
+Only one AAV gene therapy product has been approved in the United States.
+In Europe, only one AAV gene therapy product has been approved, but currently no AAV gene therapy products are commercially available.

 We have concentrated our research and development efforts to date on our gene therapy platform, identifying our initial targeted disease indications, and our initial product candidates.
 Our future success depends on our successful development of viable AAV gene therapy product candidates.
-Currently, only one of our product candidates, VY-

-AADC, is in clinical development, and the remainder of our product candidates are in preclinical development.
+Currently, only one of our product candidates, VY-AADC, is in clinical development, and the remainder of our product candidates are in preclinical development.
 We cannot accurately predict when or if any of our product candidates will prove effective or safe in humans or whether these product candidates will receive marketing approval.
-There can be no assurance that we will not experience problems or delays in developing our product candidates and that such problems or delays will not cause unanticipated costs, or that any such development problems can be solved.
+There can be no assurance that we will not experience problems or delays in development problems can be solved.
 We also may experience unanticipated problems or delays in expanding our manufacturing capacity.

 The clinical trial requirements of the FDA, the EMA and other regulatory authorities and the criteria these regulators use to determine the safety and efficacy of a product candidate vary substantially according to the type, complexity, novelty and intended use and market of the product candidate.
 The regulatory approval process for novel product candidates such as gene therapies can be more expensive and take longer than for other, better known or more extensively studied product candidates.
 Until August 2017, the FDA had never approved a gene therapy product.
-Since that time, it has approved Kymriah by Novartis International AG, for pediatric and young adult patients with a form of acute lymphoblastic leukemia, Yescarta by Kite Pharma, Inc., for adult patients with certain forms of non-Hodgkin lymphoma, and Luxturna by Spark Therapeutics, Inc., or Spark, for patients with an inherited form of vision loss.
-Similarly, only two gene therapy products, Glybera by uniQure N.V., or uniQure, which has since been withdrawn from the market by uniQure, and Strimvelis by GlaxoSmithKline PLC, have received marketing authorization from the European Commission.
+Since that time, it has approved Luxturna, an AAV gene therapy product by Spark Therapeutics, Inc., or Spark, for patients with an inherited form of vision loss.
+The FDA has also approved two other non-AAV gene therapy products, Kymriah by Novartis International AG, for pediatric and young adult patients with a form of acute lymphoblastic leukemia and Yescarta by Kite Pharma, Inc., for adult patients with certain forms of non-Hodgkin lymphoma.
+In Europe, only one AAV gene therapy product, Glybera by uniQure N.V., or uniQure, has been granted marketing authorization; however, uniQure decided not to pursue renewal of such authorization in 2017 and has since withdrawn Glybera from the European market.
+While Luxturna has not yet received marketing authorization in Europe, it recently received a positive opinion from the Committee for Medicinal Products for Human Use.